atidyshirt/University/ENCE260/notes.md

 a list, we only need to do this as it allows us to make a maximum size.
 Instead we can use the `malloc()` function to allocate space.

-Here is an example of using the `malloc()` function to allocate space for a student struct
+Here is an example of using the `malloc()` function to allocate space for a student structure

 ```c
 typedef student_s student;